 Here are the 7 questions you MUST ask your cloud security vendor

 Vendor claims can make it difficult for defenders to separate fact from fiction.
-Orca Security is the cloud security innovation leader, is the inventor of SideScanning, and has the patent application dates to prove it.
+Orca Security, the cloud security innovation leader, is the inventor of SideScanning, and has the patent application dates to prove it.

 Use the questions below to make an informed decision and make sure you include the relevant questions below in any public cloud security vendor RFP.